Teklemuz/airbnb-clone-project/README.md

   - **Font Size**: `18px`
   - **Line Height**: `35px`

-- **Footer Text**:
+ **Footer Text**:
   - **Font Family**: `Quicksand`
   - **Font Weight**: `400` (Regular)
   - **Font Size**: `12px`
   - **Line Height**: `20px`

   ####  importance of identifying design properties of a mock up design
-  Identifying design properties in a mockup design is important for:
+    - Identifying design properties in a mockup design is important for:
 Consistency in design process, Creating a visual hierarchy that helps users prioritize information, enhancing user experience, ensures responsiveness and scalability, increasing design efficiency by applying design rules uniformly, enhancing accessibility, and ensures the design is usable by all.

 #### Project goals
-To have adequate knowledge and skills to implement any type of system and to
+To have adequate knowledge and skills to implement any type of system and to:
 - Understand the project scope.
 - Identify key features to be implemented.
 - Adhere to designated timelines and milestones.